-For most investors REITs are unknown, but it´s such a simple investment case that every dividend investor should feel comfortable joining the table when REITs are the discussion topic.
-In this blog post I want to tell you about REITs, what it is and how it works.
+For most investors REITs are unknown, but it’s such a simple investment case that every dividend investor should feel comfortable joining the table when REITs are the discussion topic.
+In this blog post, I want to tell you about REITs, what it is and how it works.
 Remember to subscribe to my page if you like the post, and please comment if you found it readworthy.
 I really appreciate if you do.
-If you are not familiar with my blog or who I am, I´m Stockles, and I´m primarily a dividend growth investor.
+If you are not familiar with my blog or who I am, I’m Stockles, and I’m primarily a dividend growth investor.
 But, I believe I have a modern and sustainable strategy.
-It basically consist of three main ideas:
+It basically consists of three main ideas:

 What is Dividend Growth investment?

-Dividend growth investment (DGI) is about buying big and well driven company at a fair or undervalued price.
-Normally with a somewhat small dividend, everything around 1,5 – 4%.
+Dividend growth investment (DGI) is about buying a big and well-driven company at a fair or undervalued price.
+Normally with a somewhat small dividend, everything around 1,5% to 4%.
 The idea is that even though the yield at the moment is small, it will get bigger over time.
-This is okay because the company increases their dividend a lot (maybe 5 – 10 %) each year (annually increase).
-So in time the yield on cost will be very small compared to the future yield.
+This is okay because the company increases its dividend a lot (maybe 5% to10%) each year (annually increase).
+So in time, the yield on cost will be very small compared to the future yield.

 Combining DGI with Value

 The second strategy is combining DGI with value investing.
-As I have written in a former blog post, http://www.stockles.com/2017/01/22/valueinvesting-vs-dividend-investing/, I believe that there is nothing wrong with owning a great company that focuses on increases their intrinsic value by taking care of their own profit.
+As I have written in a former blog post, Value Investing vs Dividend Investing, I believe that there is nothing wrong with owning a great company that focuses on increases in their intrinsic value by taking care of their own profit.

 The last spice to my strategy is that I want to have companies with high yield.
 This is the most dangerous part of my investment strategy,.
-That´s because it´s easy to feel intrigued to chase stocks that pays high dividend, say 10 – 25 % yield.
-I know this sounds great, getting 25 % of your investment back each year through dividend.
-But the thing is that some of these companies are paying more than they can afford, they take loans to pay dividend and therefore always increases their debt.
+That´s because it´s easy to feel intrigued to chase stocks that pay a high dividend, say 10% to 25 % yield.
+I know this sounds great, getting 25 % of your investment back each year through a dividend.
+But the thing is that some of these companies are paying more than they can afford, they take loans to pay a dividend and therefore always increases their debt.

-But then we have REITs, high yielding stocks that should be considered more safe than other high yielding stocks.
+But then we have REITs, high yielding stocks that should be considered safer than other high yielding stocks.

-- The NAV measure: What NAV tells us is what the company = REIT would be worth if they sold all of their owning at once.
-Of course this measure is somewhat hard to measure perfectly, but it gives a clue to what the company is worth.
+The NAV measure: What NAV tells us is what the company = REIT would be worth if they sold all of their properties at once.
+Of course, this measure is somewhat hard to measure perfectly, but it gives a clue to what the company is worth.
 Buying REITs under NAV or close to NAV is always something to prefer.

-NB: As I started saying, the congress requires REITs to pay 90%.
+NB: As I started saying, Congress requires REITs to pay 90%.
 This is not FFO, it´s net income!
 FFO is normally much bigger than net income due to the fact that the profit property companies record is smaller than the true value.
 This is because property increases over time, and therefore they are able to produce more income as time goes by.
 The keyword here is that human dies, but property stays.

 - Instead of being a landlord, and does a lot of work to maintain that status, I just buy REITs which really is the same, without the struggle of papers and formalities.

-- The estates are rented by great companies that has no issue paying their rent (meaning it´s not the average Joe that get´s to rent a property owned by a REIT company
+- The estates are rented by great companies that have no issue paying their rent (meaning it’s not the average Joe that gets to rent a property owned by a REIT company.

 - Growing yield means more yield for me.
 Hurray!

-- It´s long term, so you don´t need to be stressed about finding the perfect price.
-Take a bite now, and add more when you can afford so.
+- It’s long term, so you don’t need to be stressed about finding the perfect price.
+Take a bite now, and add more when you can afford to.

-- Self-storage – This has been a fast-growing subsectors in the past few decades, as houses overflowing with stuff move to self-storage facilities.
+- Self-storage – This has been a fast-growing subsector in the past few decades, as houses overflowing with stuff move to self-storage facilities.

-- Infrastructure – Assets include infrastructure such as data centers and telecommunications towers and properties.
+- Infrastructure – Assets include infrastructures such as data centers and telecommunications towers and properties.
 These have been high-growth sectors of late.

-In my next post I will give you my TOP 10 REITs.
-Remember to subscribe to my page, www.stockles.com if you want to read posts like this.
+In my next post, I will give you my TOP 10 REITs.
+Remember to subscribe to my page if you want to read more posts like this.
 And if you really want to make me happy, share this post! =)